Preview Our 16 Latest Bond Picks

 The bonds in our five case studies reported between 45 to 81 customer buy trades on our recommendation dates.
 We therefore believe our recommended bonds are firmly within the 10 most active bonds traded during our bond pick dates.
 As shown in our case studies, trading prior to our picks was limited, so it is our subscriber buy orders that are driving our recommended CUSIPs to be among the top 10 most active on our bond pick dates.

-When BondSavvy presents new bond recommendations during The Bondcast, we typically recommend between four to six new bonds.
-As BondSavvy continues to grow, our recommendations could be the top 4 or 6 corporate bonds traded on days we recommend new corporate bonds.
+When Bondsavvy presents new bond recommendations during The Bondcast, we typically recommend between four to five new bonds.
+As Bondsavvy continues to grow, our recommendations could be the top 4 or 6 corporate bonds traded on days we recommend new corporate bonds.

 Trends in corporate bond trading volumes

 As shown in Figure 3a, the number of corporate bond trades below $100,000 in face value fell during Q3 2020.
-For investment-grade and high-yield corporate bonds, these trade volumes fell 10% and 16% vs. Q3 2019, respectively.
-Trades below $100,000 in face value are the domain or the individual investor, where the average trade size is approximately $20,000.
+For investment-grade and high-yield corporate bonds, these trading volumes fell 10% and 16% vs. Q3 2019, respectively.
+Trades below $100,000 in face value are the domain or the individual investor, where the average trade size is approximately $20,000 in bond face value

 While trades under $100,000 do not count for a large portion of overall dollar volume traded, in Q3 2020, these trades accounted for 63% and 53% of investment-grade and high-yield corporate bond trades, respectively.
 Volume growth in smaller trade sizes is important if we hope for retail investor execution quality to continue to improve.